Nanny Pay Gross-Up Calculator

 What does it mean to "gross up" nanny pay?

-Why is the grossed-up amount higher than just adding taxes on top?
 When an employer pays taxes on behalf of an employee, those tax payments are considered additional taxable income by the IRS.
-This creates a "tax on tax" effect: the taxes you pay become income, which generates more taxes, which is more income, and so on.
+This creates a "tax on tax" effect: the taxes you pay become income, which generates more taxes.
 The gross-up formula mathematically solves this infinite loop so the employee's net pay comes out exactly right.
+Need to catch up on back taxes? →

-How does gross-up affect the W-2 and Schedule H?
 The grossed-up wages appear on the employee's W-2 in Box 1 (Wages), Box 3 (Social Security wages), and Box 5 (Medicare wages) — all three boxes show the same grossed-up amount.
 The employer reports all taxes, including the employee's share, on Schedule H. The employee has no additional tax liability because all withholding has already been paid.
+See how Nest Payroll works →